What Makes Great Sales Leaders Successful?

 1. Build Trust

 For a sales leader to be a motivating factor for their sales team, they must fulfill the role of trusted advisor.
 A sales rep who believes a sales leader is concerned with their best interest is more likely to be inspired and driven.
-In order to build trust, honesty is the best policy.
-It’s easier to trust someone who is being direct and straightforward.

 Along with being honest, it’s often best to focus on being helpful rather than disciplinary.
 A sales team that feels like their sales leader wants them to succeed will work harder for it.
-If you have a sales team that needs to be “managed”, you probably have the wrong people.

 2. Set Goals

 What does success look like?
 Motivated sales reps have clear goals to aim for.
 In addition to being clearly identified, goals need to toe the line between achievable and challenging.
-For obvious reasons, setting impossible goals will have an inverse effect on motivation.
-On the flip side, it’s important to outline goals that will push a sales team and drive them to make real improvements.

-When setting goals, look for ways for your team to win daily, weekly, monthly, quarterly and annually.
+Tip: When setting goals, look for ways for your team to win daily, weekly, monthly, quarterly and annually.

-How you say?
+How can you do this?

-Sales revenue booked or in the bank are results of what has been done in the past.
-Rather than measuring only trailing results, set goals for call, lead generation, discovery meetings, total pipeline, etc. These goals go to the furthest point upstream and will allow your team to win daily and drive better results.
+Remember that sales revenue booked or in the bank are results of what has been done in the past.
+So, rather than measuring only trailing results, set goals for call, lead generation, discovery meetings, total pipeline, etc.

 3. Offer Recognition

-Once trust has been built and goals have been set, it’s necessary to recognize achievement.
 The right rewards for sales reps who meet sales goals will motivate the entire team.
-There’s more than one way to provide recognition.
+But there’s more than one way to provide recognition.

-One method for arriving at the best way to motivate a team is simply to ask.
-What motivates them?
+One method for arriving at the best way to motivate a team is simply to ask: What motivates them?
 What does a great reward look like?

-Another way to help inspire the entire team is to use rewards that recognize the outstanding performance of one sales rep but reward the whole team.
+An excellent way to help inspire the entire team is to use rewards that recognize the outstanding performance of one sales rep but reward the whole team.
 This is inspiring and encourages the sales team to help each other and work together.

-Once you’ve decided on a reward system, make it public and well known to your sales team.
+Tip: Once you’ve decided on a reward system, make it public and well known to your sales team.
 Celebrate small victories and major accomplishments alike, depending on your team members.
 Rewards that are made in private do not motivate the entire team and can have the opposite effect.

 4. Use Metrics to Drive Sales Strategy

-Informed leadership is good leadership.
-Metrics and data can be instrumental in making sure a sales team is meeting sales targets.
-Great sales leaders use key performance indicators (KPIs) to track progress and improve the sales process.
+Tip: great sales leaders use key performance indicators (KPIs) to track progress and improve the sales process.
 As mentioned earlier, these are the leading upstream indicators of future sales success.

 5. Encourage Sharing

 The best sales leaders are able to cultivate a culture of sharing.
 Sharing best practices elevates the performance of the entire sales team, but so does sharing mistakes and failures.
-A strong sales leader will share mistakes and the best ways to fix them.
-You can use real-time examples as they occur, and/or share examples from previous sales experiences.

 6. Turn Failures into Learning Opportunities